 The Diagnostic Audiology program at Boston Children's Hospital has mentored externs and fellows continuously since the early 1990s.
-Past externs are now working at other pediatric hospitals around the country, working for manufacturers, and have obtained their PhD in Audiology/Hearing Science.
-The Director of Diagnostic Audiology is also a past extern of this program (2001-2002).
+Past externs are now working at other pediatric hospitals around the country, working for manufacturers, and obtained their PhD in Audiology/Hearing Science.

 Our patients come from all walks-of-life, local as well as international, typically-developing children to very medically complex neonates.

 Externs are provided with supervision by a range of experienced pediatric audiologists.
 All staff have either ASHA CCC-A or ABA Board Certification in Audiology in addition to the state license in audiology.
 Many staff have the ABA Pediatric Audiology Specialty Certificate, Cochlear Implant Specialty Certificate, or both.
 Supervision from an audiologist with the ASHA CCC-A is available but not guaranteed.
 While ASHA cannot require academic programs to send externs/students only to preceptors who have the ASHA CCC-A, some universities have interpreted the requirements of ASHA's Council for Academic Accreditation as such.
 Please check with your academic advisor for details about the specific requirements of your program.